Alex Meyer (baseball): Minnesota Twins

 After the 2012 season, the Nationals traded Meyer to the Minnesota Twins for Denard Span.
 The Twins invited Meyer to spring training in 2013.
 After the 2013 season, he participated in the Arizona Fall League.
 The Twins also invited Meyer to spring training in 2014.
 Before the 2014 season, Baseball America ranked Meyer as the 45th best prospect in baseball.
-Pitching for the Rochester Red Wings of the Class AAA International League in 2014, Meyer was named to the All-Star Futures Game as a replacement for teammate Trevor May.
+Pitching for the Rochester Red Wings of the Class AAA International League in 2014, Meyer was named to the All-Star Futures Game.

 Meyer began the 2015 season with Rochester.
 After struggling with a 7.09 ERA in his first eight starts, Meyer began working as a relief pitcher.
 He pitched to a 0.53 ERA with 20 strikeouts and six walks in 17 innings.
 The Twins promoted Meyer to the major leagues on June 25.
 He pitched in two games for the Twins, in which he allowed five runs, including three home runs, in 2 2/3 innings.
 The Twins demoted Meyer to Rochester, where he pitched to a 7.65 ERA in the next 20 innings he pitched, followed by 17 2/3 innings pitched without allowing a run to end the season.

 In 2016, the Twins decided to send Meyer to Rochester to begin the season as a starting pitcher.
 The Twins promoted Meyer to the major leagues on April 25, but optioned him back to Rochester on May 3, after making two appearances for Minnesota.

 Los Angeles Angels

 On August 1, 2016, the Twins traded Meyer and Ricky Nolasco plus cash for Angels pitchers Hector Santiago and Alan Busenitz.
 Meyer was optioned to the Triple-A Salt Lake Bees on April 22, 2017.

-On September 11, 2017, Angels general manager Billy Eppler announced that Meyer will undergo surgery to repair a torn labrum in his right shoulder.
+On September 11, 2017, Angels general manager Billy Eppler announced that Meyer would undergo surgery to repair a torn labrum in his right shoulder.
 Meyer was on the disabled list since the middle of July.
-In 13 starts with the Angels, Meyer went 4-5, with a 3.74 ERA, while striking out 75 batters.
-He was designated for assignment on November 22, 2018 after missing the entire 2018 season.
+In 13 starts with the Angels, Meyer went 4–5, with a 3.74 ERA, while striking out 75 batters.
+He was designated for assignment on November 22, 2018, after missing the entire 2018 season.
 In late December 2018, he re-signed with the Angels to a minor league deal.
 Meyer retired from professional baseball on June 25, 2019, citing multiple surgeries and countless hours of rehab marking the end of the road.

 Personal

-During the baseball offseason, Meyer serves as a substitute teacher at Greensburg High School and is currently the varsity baseball coach for the Greensburg Pirates.
-He and his wife Kyra are the parents of 3 children, Roman, Maxwell and Renn.
+During the baseball offseason, Meyer served as a substitute teacher at Greensburg High School.
+He is currently the varsity baseball coach for the Greensburg Pirates.

-Meyer’s cousin, Bryan Hoeing, plays in MLB for the Miami Marlins.
+Meyer's cousin, Bryan Hoeing, plays in MLB for the Miami Marlins.